boukhrisssaber/my-nextjs-portfolio/README.md

 ## Customization
 - Edit content in the `/app` directory (pages, components, etc.)
-- Update testimonials, FAQ, and services in `app/hire-me/page.tsx`
 - Replace images/logos in the `/public` directory
 - Tweak styles in `app/globals.css` and `tailwind.config.js`